-The aim of our Philosophy Outreach Program is to use the Philosophy Department’s & Parr Center’s intellectual resources both (i) to help people in the community think carefully and clearly about a broad range of ideas, commitments, and practices that regularly shape their lives, (ii) to expand the scope and breadth of philosophical inquiry by bringing new voices into the fold, and (iii) to promote the university’s mission to produce and disseminate knowledge for the public good.
+The aim of our Outreach Program is to use the Philosophy Department’s and the Parr Center’s intellectual resources (i) to help people in the community think carefully and clearly about a broad range of ideas, commitments, and practices that shape their lives, (ii) to expand the scope and breadth of philosophical inquiry by bringing new voices into the fold, and (iii) to promote the university’s mission to produce and disseminate knowledge for the public good.

-During the 2020-2021 academic year alone, UNC undergraduate and graduate volunteers held more than 150 community discussions about ethics and philosophy in Chapel Hill and surrounding areas.
+During the 2020-2021 academic year alone, UNC undergraduate and graduate volunteers held more than 150 community discussions about ethics and philosophy in Chapel Hill and across the country.

 A complied archive of books and online resources to assist in teaching and learning philosophy.